defog-ai/sql-eval/README.md

     --tensor-parallel-size 4 \
     --dtype float16

-# to run sql-eval using the api runner - depending on how much your GPUs can take, can increase p to higher values
+# to run sql-eval using the api runner - depending on how much your GPUs can take, can increase p and b to higher values
 python main.py \
   -db postgres \
-  -o results/results.csv \
+  -o results/api.csv \
   -g api \
   -b 1 \
   -f prompts/prompt.md \